Airbuses side stick improves crew comfort and control, but is there a hidden cost?

 US NTSB Factual Report FTW96LA269 1996.

-So while a priority override works under ‘normal’ circumstances, it appears that an error trap had been built into the system that emerges in situations of high stress, workload and time compression.
-We should note that a similar general coordination problem has also arisen in the past with aircrew forgetting to disconnect autopilots.
+From this field experience it seems that while a priority override works under ‘normal’ circumstances, an error trap appears to have been built into the system that emerges as a crew coordination error in high threat situations e.g where pilots are exposed to high stress, workload and time compression factors.
+We should note that a similar general coordination errors has also arisen in the past with aircrew forgetting to disconnect autopilots in high threat events.

 To address this potentially hazardous situation the side-stick priority display was augmented by Airbus to trigger an aural ‘Dual Input’ warning and illuminate the side stick priority warning light if control inputs of greater than 2 degrees were made by the PNF.
-But although this provides greater annunciation of ‘whose got the ball’, it turns out that in the circumstances identified as triggering instinctive responses the value of such alerts is degraded due to the inevitable attentional tunnelling that operators experience in high stress situations.
-So in the real world it appears that this implementation is less than effective (ATSB 2007).
+But, unfortunately, although this provides greater annunciation of ‘whose got the ball’, in the circumstances that would triggering instinctive responses the value of such alerts is degraded due to attentional tunnelling that operators experience in such situations.
+So in the real world it appears that this additional coordination mechanism is less than effective (ATSB 2007).

 The investigation was unable to determine whether the copilot was aware of the pilot in command’s dual sidestick inputs, even though they resulted in aural ‘DUAL INPUT’ synthetic voice messages…The copilot’s focus on correcting the aircraft’s attitude and trajectory, together with the numerous FWS synthetic voice messages, may have resulted in the copilot not comprehending the significance of the aural ‘DUAL INPUT’ warnings…”